grinono/BotIT/README.md

 LUIS.ai > no dialog management available
 Dialogflow > hard create a good overview of the Intents Watson > good Dialog creation but locked to Watson

+Who: Anyone how is interested to contribute, lets have chat